2021 U-20 Africa Cup of Nations qualification: Central Zone

-The UNIFFAC qualifiers for the Africa U-20 Cup of Nations were held in Equatorial Guinea between 15–22 December 2020.
+The UNIFFAC qualifiers for the Africa U-20 Cup of Nations were held in Equatorial Guinea between 15 and 22 December 2020.
 The matches were played at Malabo (Estadio de Malabo).

 All times are local, WAT (UTC+1).

 Group stage

 The six teams were drawn into two groups of three teams.
 The winners of each group qualified for the 2021 Africa U-20 Cup of Nations.